belrey123/Hello-World/README.md

 ---
 This is a greenbird first test.

-It help me to be familiar with Github.
+It helps me to be familiar with Github.